tsayen/dom-to-image/README.md

     });
 ```

-All the functions under `impl` are not public API and are exposed only
+_All the functions under `impl` are not public API and are exposed only
-for unit testing.
+for unit testing._

+### Rendering options

+#### filter

+A function taking DOM node as argument.
+Should return true if passed node
+should be included in the output (excluding node means excluding it's
+children as well).
+Not called on the root node.

+#### bgcolor

+A string value for the background color, any valid CSS color value.

+#### height, width

+Height and width in pixels to be applied to node before rendering.

 ## Browsers